LeninPrakash41/mcn/docs/MSL_PROJECT_SUMMARY.md

-# MSL (Macincode Scripting Language) - Project Summary
+# MCN (Macincode Scripting Language) - Project Summary

 ## 🎯 **Vision**
-MSL is an AI-first scripting language designed for Gen-Z developers and business automation teams.
+MCN is an AI-first scripting language designed for Gen-Z developers and business automation teams.
 It enables rapid development of AI-powered applications with minimal code while serving as an embedded scripting engine for existing Python projects.

 ## 🚀 **Core Value Proposition**